On Incremental Stability of Interconnected Switched Systems: Introduction

-A small-gain theorem is useful for analyzing and designing non-switched interconnected nonlinear systems \cite{chen2005simplified}, \cite{hill1977stability}.
-However, there has been limited work on applying this theorem to switched nonlinear systems, such as switched interconnected nonlinear systems \cite{switched_interconnected}.
-Recently, a small-gain theorem for switched feedback interconnected systems with vector-gain has been established, but it does not provide a method for choosing switching signals \cite{hespanha1999stability}, \cite{smallgain_liberzon}.
-The concept of dwell time and average dwell time switching signals has been introduced and proved to be useful in analyzing and designing switched nonlinear systems \cite{switched_contraction_bayu}.
-Recent studies have extended these concepts to switched nonlinear systems with inputs, proving that a switched nonlinear system has several useful properties under switching signals with average dwell time if each subsystem is Input-to-state stable (ISS) and input/output-to-state stable (IOSS).
-Furthermore, the ISS small-gain theorem has been utilized to analyze the stability of hybrid systems, which can be viewed as feedback interconnections of simpler subsystems.
-However, the incremental stability of the interconnected system has been sparsely studied \cite{swikir2019compositional}.
-If the interconnected systems are nonlinear switched systems, it further adds to the challenges.
-Preserving the stability of the overall system is difficult.
-However, incremental stability using contraction has a strong property of preserving stability over interconnection.
+The study of interconnected systems has been of prime importance in the analysis and design of complex systems \cite{puspak}.
+Moreover, when the subsystems are switched systems, analysis becomes further complicated \cite{10008093}.
+A small-gain theorem is useful for analysing and designing non-switched interconnected nonlinear systems \cite{jiang1994small}, \cite{hill1977stability}.
+However, there has been limited work on applying this theorem to switched interconnected nonlinear systems \cite{switched_interconnected}.
+Recently, a Lyapunov theory-based small-gain theorem for time-dependent switched feedback interconnected systems was studied in \cite{smallgain_liberzon}.
+However, the convergence results are asymptotic with respect to the equilibrium point.
+Furthermore, the ISS small-gain theorem has been utilised to analyse the stability of hybrid integrator systems (plant is linear, controller is a hybrid system), which can be viewed as feedback interconnections of simpler subsystems \cite{van2023small}.
+Despite some attempts, the incremental stability of the interconnected system has been sparsely studied and still lacks generality \cite{swikir2019compositional}.
+If the interconnected systems are nonlinear switched systems, it adds to the challenges.
+Preserving the usual notion of stability for the overall system is difficult for nonlinear switched systems.
+However, incremental stability using contraction has the strong property of preserving contractivity over interconnection.
 To the best of our knowledge, there has been no attempt to study the incremental stability of interconnected switched nonlinear systems.